|Last Quarterly Update:||3/7/2016|

 Companies in this industry manufacture medical equipment and supplies, including surgical and medical instruments, dental equipment, and surgical appliances.
 Major companies include Baxter International, Boston Scientific, Johnson & Johnson, and Stryker (all based in the US), as well as B Braun (Germany), Essilor (France), Smith & Nephew (UK), and Terumo (Japan).

 Global revenue for makers of medical equipment and supplies is about $350 billion.
-Major markets include the US, Japan, Germany, France, and Italy.
+Major markets include the US, Japan, Germany, France, Italy, the UK, and China.

-Medical equipment and supplies manufacturers produce surgical, ophthalmic, and dental instruments and disposable supplies (syringes, gloves) used in the medical field.
-The industry doesn't include the manufacture of x-ray or electromedical equipment and devices, such as ultrasound equipment, pacemakers, and electrocardiographs, which is covered in a separate industry profile.
+The industry does not include manufacturing of x-ray or electromedical equipment and devices, such as ultrasound equipment, pacemakers, and electrocardiographs, which is covered in a separate industry profile.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options